MNoichl/MNoichl.github.io/docs/Romanov/Coursework_3.markdown

     - *The markdown that belongs to the Emperor,*
     - *The embalmed markdown,*
     - *...*
+    - *...*
 9. T̶̢̡̙̳͈̮̺̪̣̦͋̓͂̇̌̔̚͝h̵̲̗̤̖̯̓̍̋̎͊͆̕ͅe̶̛̘̞͇̮͛͊̇̚ ̶̰̜̭̔̈̃̋̈́͊͘m̷̗̫̌̄̾͗̅̏̚̕a̶̛̻͐̎͘͝r̴̛̺̲̲̲̱̳͇͕̈́̔̉̓ḵ̴͓̻̩͖̗͛͐̄͑̓d̵̬̰͉̘̠͉̰̣́̀́͆͊̀̉̕o̶̤̦͒͐̈̌̈́̇͒̄ŵ̸̫̖͕̯͋́̂̒́͌̄͘ǹ̵̡̜̜̠͓̲͒͂̎̈́ ̵͖̗͒́͆̉t̵̢̩͔̯͆́́͗͆̅͋̂͜h̵͔͑̓͛͂́̓́̕å̶̖̮͕͇̠̙̝̂̆̑̒̄͑͝͠ţ̷̛̗̮͔̻̺͇͇̄̽͆͘͠ͅ ̶̜͉̹̹̐͆̄͌̒̓t̷̢̨̛̫̝̘̳͎͉͖̂̎̈́̒̒̊͊̚͠r̸̢̝͖̬̈́̍̒̏e̸̩̝͚͌̑̾m̴̫̙̣̞̳̓ḇ̶̼̻͇͍̪̤͝l̷̨̲͈͇̙̺̮̰̺̅̓̀́̽̑̕͝ê̸̘̾s̸̢̧͚̹̩̻̅́̔́̔͘͜͝ ̴̫̟̝͑́̽͋͜a̷͍͔͊̊̚̕s̵̼̖̣̪͇̯̞̒̿̾̄̽ ̵̳̲̪̟͌î̶͔̓̅̄̽͒f̷̛̙̗͋̈́̎͛̇ ̷̺̬̟͉̐̇̾̚͘ï̸̛̛̝̾̂̽̈̆͘͠t̵͉͙̪͙̓͒͝ ̴̨̻̤̲̼͆̾͂́̊̂̄͜w̵̨̰̻̝̩̟̜̯̲̽̊͋̎̀̊̈́̓̍͠ͅa̸͔͇͕̯̿͛̽͋̊͑̎̋͛̈́s̸̢̢̞̖̼̘̗̻̒͌̇̿͒͘ ̶̢̺̲͙͍̤͍̤̊̕ͅm̴̡͕͚͚̦͔̲̰̯̩̓̋̿̉̈́a̶̧̡͚̝̣̫̥̝̻̍d̴̨͈͔̹͉̊́̂̇̂̓̑̕̚̕͜,
-10. innumerable ones,
+* innumerable markdown,
-11. those drawn with a very fine camelhair brush,
+11. the markdown drawn with a very fine camelhair brush,
-12. others,
+12. other markdown,
-13. those that have just broken a flower vase,
+13. The markdown that has just broken a flower vase,
-14. those that from a long way off look like flies.
+14. <span style="font-size: 5px;">The markdown that from a long way off looks like flies.</span>